oracle/learning-library/developer-library/ords-in-oci/csv-function/csv-function.md

     region_container_registry/tenancy_name/ocir_repo_name_of_your_choice
     ```

-    You will see the command similiar to:
+    You will see the command similar to:
     ```
     fn update context registry fra.ocir.io/myTenancy/[OCIR-REPO]
     ```